 I started teaching at the University of Arizona in the spring of 2012.
-Here at the U of A I've been teaching courses such as Philosophy of Religion, Ethical Theory, Ancient (Greek) Philosophy, and Mind, Matter, and God (an introductory course focusing on some major figures in the history of Western philosophy).
+Here at the U of A I've been teaching courses such as Philosophy of Religion, Ethical Theory, Ancient (Greek) Philosophy, Intro to Philosophy Through Film, Philosophy of Happiness, and Mind, Matter, and God (an introductory course focusing on some major figures in the history of Western philosophy).
 Previously I taught at the University of New Mexico and the College of Santa Fe.

 PhD, Philosophy, University of New Mexico

 MA, Philosophy, University of Hawai'i

 My areas of research specialization are the philosophical traditions of classical India (including Indian Buddhist philosophy) and skepticism (ancient and modern, Western and Indian).
 My secondary interests include contemporary epistemology, philosophy of religion, early modern European philosophy, ancient Greek and Hellenistic philosophy, ethics, Chinese philosophy, philosophy of science, and feminist philosophy.

 “Jayarāśi’s Delightful Destruction of Epistemology.”
 Philosophy East and West.
 Forthcoming 65:4 (October 2015).

 "Engaged Buddhist Metaphysics: Buddhadāsa on Dependent Origination."
 Indian Ethics: Classical Traditions and Contemporary Challenges: Volume II.
 Eds.
 Purushottama Bilimoria and Joseph Prabhu.
 Springer, Forthcoming 2014.